-Not until your wound is fully healed and you can safely get in and out of the pool (although you may be allowed to go to aquatic therapy sessions before this).
-Always use the shallow end to get in and out of the pool.
+Not until your wound is fully healed and you can safely get in and out of the pool (although you may be allowed aquatic therapy sessions before this).
+Avoid breast stroke leg kicks initially.

 Ski?

 Ask your surgeon for advice.